Orange-OpenSource/pyDcop/docs/tutorials/analysing_results.rst

 Examples
 ^^^^^^^^

-For more interesting results, we use a bigger DCOP in these samples.
+For more interesting results, we use a bigger DCOP in these samples:
+:download:`graph_coloring_50.yaml<graph_coloring_50.yaml>`
-It's a graph coloring problem with 20 variables, generated with the :ref:`generate command<pydcop_commands_generate>` :
+It's a graph coloring problem with 50 variables, generated with the :ref:`generate command<pydcop_commands_generate>` :

 Solving with MGM (stooping after 20 cycles), collecting metrics on every cycle